Julien and Marguerite de Ravalet: History

 Since childhood, Julien and Marguerite were close friends and confidants, preferring to spend time with each other as much as possible rather than with anyone else.
 By the time they reached adolescence, this intimate friendship raised suspicions with their parents, who felt it was appropriate to separate the siblings.
-They sent Julien to the college of Coutances at age thirteen but upon his return three years later, they continued to conspire to keep their children apart and began arranging a marriage for their daughter.
+They sent Julien to the college of Coutances at age thirteen, but upon his return three years later, they continued to conspire to keep their children apart and began arranging a marriage for their daughter.
 On March 20, 1600, thirteen-year-old Marguerite was married to Jean Lefèvre de Haupitois, a nouveau rich nobleman who was thirty-two years-old, at the Notre-Dame de Tourlaville church.
 Although he lacked the noble rank of the de Ravelet family, Lefèvre built his wealth from the collector's charge of royal tax.
 Meanwhile, Julien was sent to Paris to pursue theological studies.

 In August 1601, Marguerite gave birth to a daughter, Louise, but her and Lefèvre's marriage was an unhappy one.
 Lefèvre was prone to moments of unprovoked rage and jealousy, and he was physically abusive towards his wife.
-Marguerite was desperate to escape from her loveless marriage but she received no sympathy from her parents, who encouraged her to stay with her husband.
+Marguerite was desperate to escape from her loveless marriage, but she received no sympathy from her parents, who encouraged her to stay with her husband.
 Ultimately, in early 1602, she fled back to Tourlaville, leaving her husband and daughter behind.
 Julien happened to be visiting Tourlaville at the same time.
 For a short time, the brother and sister were happy and unsuspected of their relationship.
 However, rumors began to spread among the chateau; their intimate jokes, silly games, and disappearing together for hours raised suspicions of an intimate relationship.
 A servant even caught the two sharing a bed at one point.

 Lefèvre alerted the authorities of his wife's abandonment and sent a letter to the chateau, accusing the siblings of engaging in an incestuous relationship.
 They denied the charges and, on December 2, 1602, they ran away to Fougères, 120 miles away from their ancestral home, where they lived together for a few months.
 During this time, it is believed they began a romantic and sexual relationship, treating each other as husband and wife.
-Within weeks of arriving in Fougeres, Marguerite became pregnant.
+Within weeks of arriving in Fougères, Marguerite became pregnant.
 Towards the end of August 1603, they heard Lefèvre may have discovered their whereabouts and they set out for Paris, arriving on September 7 and taking separate hotels.
 Two days later, Lefèvre filed a complaint at the Grand Châtelet, accusing Marguerite and Julien of adultery and incest.
 Commissioner Cassebras followed up on the accusations immediately, and the siblings were apprehended and arrested.
 Accompanied by a sergeant and guards, Lefèvre and the Commissioner surprised a clearly pregnant Marguerite in bed at her hotel, alone.
 The siblings were charged with adultery and incest, both punishable by death at the time.